Refined unramified cohomology of schemes: Introduction

+The functoriality properties of Borel--Moore cohomology differ from those of ordinary cohomology: the latter has arbitrary pullbacks but no pushforwards, while the former admits only pullbacks along \'etale maps, but has proper pushforwards (which shift the degree), see Section \ref{sec:axioms} below.
+The situation is similar to the distinction between ordinary singular homology and Borel--Moore homology (i.e.\ finite versus locally finite singular chains) in topology, which have also different functoriality properties; they agree for compact analytic spaces but differ in general.

-The reason we wrote this paper nonetheless cohomologically is twofold: On the one hand, this yields formulas that are closer to those in \cite{CTV,Kahn,Voi-unramified,Ma}, which motivate this paper.
-On the other hand, and more importantly, the application of the theory in \cite{Sch-Griffiths,Sch-preparation} concern smooth projective varieties and use the identification of Borel--Moore cohomology with ordinary cohomology.
+Instead of exploiting the notion of Borel--Moore cohomology, we could of course use the formula $H^i(X,A(n))=H^{BM}_{2d_X-i}(X,A(d_X-n))$ to write everything in terms of Borel--Moore homology, which may be preferred by some readers.
+The reason we use Borel--Moore cohomology and wrote this paper cohomologically is that in the important special case where $X$ is smooth and equi-dimensional, $H^i(X,A(n))$ will coincide with ordinary cohomology in all our applications.
+This has in particular the advantage that the formulas that we prove for singular varieties and in arbitrary codimension reduce in the special case of smooth projective varieties to those in \cite{CTV,Kahn,Voi-unramified,Ma}, which motivate this paper.
+Moreover, the applications of the theory in \cite{Sch-Griffiths,Sch-preparation} concern smooth projective varieties and use the identification of Borel--Moore cohomology with ordinary cohomology.
 This allows one to make use of cup products, which will be crucial (and which requires a cohomological formulation).
 Writing this paper homologically would thus make it significantly harder to read those applications.

 After all it is a matter of formal manipulations to rewrite this paper homologically, but note that it will not be enough to just use $H^i(X,A(n))=H^{BM}_{2d_X-i}(X,A(d_X-n))$, one should also change the indices in the filtration $F_\ast X$ to make the indices in the resulting formulas in Theorems \ref{thm:main-2-intro} and \ref{thm:singular} appealing.
 Unfortunately, the translation between the homological and the cohomological notation is tedious, so that we restrict ourselves to only one version here.